 UPDATE: NCAA Changes Due to COVID-19

-As a result of the novel coronavirus pandemic, NCAA has made temporary changes to player eligibility.
-First, prospective Division I and Division II players initially enrolling during the 2021/2022 academic year don't need to submit ACT or SAT scores.
-Their academic eligibility will only be based on their GPA.
-Additionally, the NCAA is granting spring and fall 2020 athletes an additional year of eligibility and season of competition.
-You can find more NCAA Division I updates here.
+As a result of the novel coronavirus pandemic, NCAA has made changes to player eligibility.
+First, prospective Division I and Division II players are no longer required to submit ACT or SAT scores (although submitting them is still highly recommended).
+Their academic eligibility will only be based on GPA and core course requirements.
+Additionally, the NCAA granted spring and fall 2020 athletes an additional year of eligibility and season of competition.
+You can find more COVID-19 NCAA updates here.

 Why Are There NCAA Divisions?